Central Bank of Azerbaijan holds regular currency auction

-BAKU, Azerbaijan, May 26.
-The Central Bank of Azerbaijan (CBA) held another currency auction with the participation of the State Oil Fund of Azerbaijan (SOFAZ), Trend reports referring to the CBA.
+BAKU, Azerbaijan, May 31.
+The Central Bank of Azerbaijan (CBA) has held another currency auction with the participation of the State Oil Fund of Azerbaijan (SOFAZ), Trend reports referring to the CBA.

 The average weighted exchange rate of the manat to the US dollar amounted to 1.7 AZN/1 USD based on the results of the auction.